 A bore design was developed that was acceptable to RailCorp, whilst fitting within the narrow 5.5 metre easement and meeting the required depth of cover under the Caltex multi products pipeline.

 UEA utilised its 25 tonne Vermeer D50 x 100 to undertake the bores.
-Geotechnical information supplied by the client suggested medium to high plasticity sandy clay extending to siltstone which would become stronger and less weathered with depth.
-A comprehensive survey was provided by the client with each bore line pegged at 5 metre spacing’s along the entire route.
-Beaver tail reamers were utilised for the pre-reaming passes in conjunction with a comprehensive mud program designed to reduce the swelling of the reactive clays and help carry out solids contained within the mudstone.
+Geotechnical information supplied by the client suggested medium to high plasticity sandy clay, extending to siltstone, which would become stronger and less weathered with depth.
+A comprehensive survey was provided by the client with each bore line pegged at five metre spacings along the entire route.
+Beaver tail reamers were utilised for the pre-reaming passes in conjunction with a comprehensive mud program, designed to reduce the swelling of the reactive clays and to help carry out solids contained within the mudstone.